acrontum-jrodrigues/automate-bookings/README.md

 ### Setup

 1. Clone the repository
+2. Go inside the `automate-bookings` folder
-2. Run `pnpm install` to install dependencies
+3. Run `pnpm install` to install dependencies
-3. Run `pnpm dev` to start the development server
+4. Run `pnpm dev` to start the development server